-The Comprehensive Plan says 'the ability to influence the community identity with the redevelopment or expansion of a Public Safety Center is an opportunity that must be recognized by the City'.
+The Northfield Comprehensive Plan states 'the ability to influence the community identity with the redevelopment or expansion of a Public Safety Center is an opportunity that must be recognized by the City'.
 The project is consistent with Objective 2 of the Community Facilities chapter: For those community facilities considering expansion or relocation, ensure that new facilities have a positive impact on surrounding neighborhoods.